AmirhosseinIranmehr/Physics-Informed-Surrogate-Model-for-Porous-Heat-Exchangers/README.md

 # Problem Statement

-Traditional design optimization for complex fluid-thermal systems, such as lattice-based heat exchangers, requires iterative geometry generation and full CFD simulations—both of which are computationally expensive.
+Traditional design optimization for complex fluid-thermal systems, such as lattice-based heat exchangers, requires iterative geometry generation and full CFD simulations, both of which are computationally expensive.
 In this work we tried to Train a surrogate physics model capable of accurately predicting:

 **1. Pressure Drop (Pa)**